Educational Content

 • You should take enough rest during the day in Ramadan.

-• Ensure to eat a varied and healthy food at multiple times.
+• Ensure to eat varied and healthy food at multiple times.

-• Make sure to take a sufficient amount of fluids and drink water around the clock.
+• Make sure to take sufficient amount of fluids and drink water around the clock.

-• Make sure to eat the Suhoor meal to provide you with the necessary energy during the day.
+• Make sure to eat the Suhoor meal to get the necessary energy during the day.

-• Avoid pans, fatty and salty food, and pickles so as not to cause thirst and dehydration
+• Avoid fried, fatty and salty food, and pickles to avoid thirst and dehydration

-• Ensure that the pregnant woman and her family eat an integrated diet, as every meal should include protein, carbohydrates, vitamins, fats and mineral salts.
+• Ensure that the pregnant woman and her family eat balanced diet, as every meal should include protein, carbohydrates, vitamins, fats, and mineral salts.
 Therefore, the value of each food source must be known.
 In general, pregnant women need additional sources such as iron, folic acid, and calcium.
-We advise taking them from natural sources, where you can visit Clinical nutritionist to prepare a nutritional meal program.
+We advise taking them from natural sources, where you can visit a clinical nutritionist to prepare a nutritional meal program.

 • Start your breakfast with simple sugars (such as dates and natural fruit juice) to raise your blood sugar level.